elmtree-askmo/cloudcannon-app/content/learn/education-studies/in-what-ways-can-ai-tools-enhance-writing-skills.md

 url: /learn/education-studies/questions/in-what-ways-can-ai-tools-enhance-writing-skills
 score: -1.0
 related_article1:
-    id: 168866
+    id: 168864
-    title: What does it mean to cross the threshold in understanding complex ideas?
+    title: >-
+        What are the essential components of a well-structured essay?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-does-it-mean-to-cross-the-threshold-in-understanding-complex-ideas
+    url: /learn/education-studies/questions/what-are-the-essential-components-of-a-wellstructured-essay
 related_article2:
-    id: 168867
+    id: 168875
-    title: How does slow thinking benefit essay writing compared to fast thinking?
+    title: >-
+        How can effective introductions capture the reader's attention and set the tone for a piece of writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-slow-thinking-benefit-essay-writing-compared-to-fast-thinking
+    url: /learn/education-studies/questions/how-can-effective-introductions-capture-the-readers-attention-and-set-the-tone-for-a-piece-of-writing
 related_article3:
+    id: 168875
+    title: >-
+        How can effective introductions capture the reader's attention and set the tone for a piece of writing?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-can-effective-introductions-capture-the-readers-attention-and-set-the-tone-for-a-piece-of-writing
+related_article4:
     id: 168876
+    title: >-
-    title: What techniques can be used to conclude a piece of writing with impact?
+        What techniques can be used to conclude a piece of writing with impact?
     subject: Education Studies
     url: /learn/education-studies/questions/what-techniques-can-be-used-to-conclude-a-piece-of-writing-with-impact
-related_article4:
-    id: 168858
-    title: What are the key purposes of oral exams and how do they measure a student's abilities?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-purposes-of-oral-exams-and-how-do-they-measure-a-students-abilities
 related_article5:
-    id: 168867
+    id: 168870
-    title: How does slow thinking benefit essay writing compared to fast thinking?
+    title: >-
+        What is lateral thinking and how can it be applied to problem-solving?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-slow-thinking-benefit-essay-writing-compared-to-fast-thinking
+    url: /learn/education-studies/questions/what-is-lateral-thinking-and-how-can-it-be-applied-to-problemsolving
 ---

 &nbsp;